Variable specifications

 Note

-If Limits is set to recent or any parameter is null, specified parameters are ignored.
-Subgroup size is required and will be set to 1, if missing.
+If any parameter is null, all other specified parameters are ignored.
+If subgroup size is not provided, it defaults to 1.

 Continuous control chart limits